kevinstana/distributed/README.md

 2. From the top left select **File>New>Project from Version Control**
 3. Paste the repository link in the "URL" field: **https://github.com/kevinstana/distributed**
 4. Select directory to download the repository
-5. Click "Clone" on the bottom right
+5. Click "Clone" at the bottom right
 ## Run a postgres database using docker
 Note: Use terminal from IntelliJ after importing the project
 ### *Create database (with initial data)*